songzian/eds-web-app/README.md

 - **Better Communication**: The app ensures clear communication between users in need and responders.
 - **Feedback Mechanism**: Users can rate responders, promoting transparency and improvement.

-## Conclusion
-The EDS app redefines emergency service delivery, making it more accessible and efficient, especially for the most vulnerable in our community.
-It empowers users with a reliable, responsive, and user-friendly platform.

 # End-to-End Test Plan for Emergency Dispatch System